graalvm/graalvm-demos/scala-days-2018/streams/README.md

 # Profile-Guided Optimizations with `native-image`

 This demo shows how to use profile-guided optimizations (PGO) in `native-image`.
-We will use the same `TestStream.java` program that contains a simple query implemented with the Java Streams API
+We will use the same `Streams.java` program that contains a simple query implemented with the Java Streams API
 ```
 Arrays.stream(persons)
    .filter(p -> p.getEmployment() == Employment.EMPLOYED)